-Domestic animals of the Viking Age included cattle, horses, pigs, chicken, sheep, and dogs.
+Domestic animals of the Viking Age included cattle, horses, pigs, chickens, sheep, and dogs.
 Each species was likely smaller back then than its modern-day counterpart.

 The “rooms beyond the byre” were smaller than the hearth room.
 These rooms could have also served as lodgings for guests or travelers in passing.

 Other supporting rooms included storage rooms, entrance rooms (likely used for insulation), and other mysterious spaces whose function still remains unknown to us.

 Though some modern-day homes can be modeled after Viking longhouses, the ancient abodes as they were during the Viking Age haven’t existed for centuries.

 There are a few fabulous reconstructions waiting to be explored, however.

 Just remember that there was no “universal” longhouse – just like there are no two identical homes today.

 Varying construction materials, personal belongings, inhabitants, and much more, made each Viking longhouse unique in its own way.

 The largest Viking hall ever found, measuring 83 meters long, once stood in Borg on the Lofoten Islands.

 Today, you can visit its reconstruction, along with a traditional-style forge and the interactive Lofotr Museum (don’t miss their traditional Viking feasts!) – all located right next to the original spot.